 My success to date has been a result of a lot of hard work and determination.
 I wanted a better life for myself and my family.
 The best version of my life where I could spend as much time with my young kids as I could.
 You only have young kids once right?

 Just as important as the hard work and determination, has been making and developing lasting, meaningful relationships with other women in business.
 I have learnt that while it is my own business, there are dozens of strong, capable and extremely knowledgeable women standing beside and behind me, and all women who run their own businesses.

 When you are first starting out, and even when your business is up and running for that matter.
 Don’t be afraid to ask for advice.
 Set up your support network.
-Regularly catch up for a morning coffee, delicious smoothie or lunch and discuss your businesses.
+Regularly catch up at a cafe nearby for a morning coffee, delicious smoothie or lunch and discuss your businesses.
 Join a social or business networking group.
 You won’t regret it, it has been the most important and invaluable thing I have done.